 Sacramento shares HUD's goals of using Consolidated Plan funds to seed programs and projects that will ultimately provide financially self-sufficient.
-Unfortunately, over the past six-years other federal, state, and local public resources for most of the activities eligible for Consolidated Plan funding have been cut severely in order to reduce deficits.
+Unfortunately, currently other federal, state, and local public resources for most of the activities eligible for Consolidated Plan funding are limited and/or are highly competitive.
 Private resources have been similarly limited by reductions in corporate, foundation, and individual giving to nearly all non-profit entities.
 As a result, it has been nearly impossible for many organizations that address the priority needs established in the Consolidated Plan to survive without the assistance of the CDBG, HOME and ESG funding.